- This event has passed.

 In honor of the Year of the Woman – celebrating the 100th anniversary of women’s suffrage – this book club celebrates stories of women as outsiders.
 The protagonists of these novels, short stories and memoirs find themselves on the margins of society – as activists encountering political, sexual or social opposition, or minorities struggling to understand a new culture.
 Through reading benchmarks, thoughtful questions and group discussions, you’ll unpack women-centric narratives and themes.
 Each month, you skilled group leader Lucy Shahar will guide robust group discussions and illuminate new insights.
 These sessions are part of a year-long series concluding in November 2020; additional dates will be released with each seasonal program calendar.

 Introduction, author backgrounds and preliminary exercise, “a literary dinner party” – get to know one another and your book club leader Lucy as she guides you through preliminary exercises and introduces you to what you will be covering and discussing.
-This introduction class will provide an important framework for the sessions to come.
+This meeting will provide an important framework for the sessions to come.

 The Man in the White Sharkskin Suit, memoir by Lucette Lagnado – The New York Time’s Book Review calls Lucette Lagnado’s gripping memoir a “brilliant, crushing book.”
 Lagnado blends faith, tradition, and triumph together as she tells the story of her Jewish family’s exodus across the backdrop of Cairo, Paris, and New York.